Best student bank accounts 2023

 Upon opening your account you’ll get a £500 overdraft, and from then on you’ll have to ask to increase it.

-Barclays advertise that students can get “up to” the amount each year but, as with most banks, it’s tricky as it’s based on your credit score.
+Barclays advertises that students can get “up to” the amount each year.
+But, as with most banks, this will be based on your credit score.

 Sign-up incentive